pia-foss/manual-connections/README.md

 ## PIA Port Forwarding

 The PIA Port Forwarding service (a.k.a.
 PF) allows you run services on your own devices, and expose them to the internet by using the PIA VPN Network.
-The easiest way to set this up is by using a native PIA aplication.
+The easiest way to set this up is by using a native PIA application.
 In case you require port forwarding on native clients, please follow this documentation in order to enable port forwarding for your VPN connection.

 This service can be used only AFTER establishing a VPN connection.